 Combine chickpea flour, 2 cups of water, salt and turmeric in a large bowl.
 Whisk until smooth.

 In a large pan, bring 3 3/4 c of water to a boil.
 Once boiling, decrease heat to medium high.
 Give the chickpea mix another stir in case it has separated a bit, and then, while stirring the water with a wooden spoon, slowly add it to the simmering water.
+(The wooden spoon is important because it will start to splatter without it so be careful.)
 Decrease heat again to medium low and cook about 5 minutes, stirring occasionally.

 Pour into prepared pan.
 Cool to room temperature (if you don’t cool it to room temp first, it won’t get very firm) and then place in fridge for at least one hour.
 The longer it sits in the fridge, the more water will come out, making it firmer.